gaehlerm/SoftwareEngineering/README.md

 There are different definitions of the Single Responsability Principle (SRP).
 I don’t think the differences between them really matter.
 It is much more important that you get the idea behind it.

+The SRP is probably one of the most important topics in this book and in all of software development.
+It says that every piece of code should have exactly one task.
+It is the foundation to write readable code.

 ## Do not Repeat Yourself

 // DRY does not always have to be obeyed that stricty.
 Repeat yourself until it is clear what the acronym should be.